MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 ### Multi-region targets

-From a reliability perspective, multi-region deployments is an implementation of the principle of redundancy.
+From a reliability perspective, multi-region deployment is an implementation of the principle of redundancy.
 The goal is to mitigate the risk of regional outage or degraded performance in a region.
 This strategy, when properly designed, can improve SLOs in terms of adding a secondary region for failover purposes.

 There are two main use cases: